kohougen/CICD_Knowledge/2_Performance_Test/1_Jmeter/README.md

 ![alt text](https://github.com/kohougen/CICD_Knowledge/blob/master/2_Performance_Test/1_Jmeter/Pictures/HTTP_Request.PNG)

 1. Follow The Steps In 'How To Use' To Create Test Result Report
-1. Set Thread Properties In Thread Group To Confirm If The Test Case Works Well
+1. Set Thread Properties In Thread Group (Just want to confirm if the test case works well, no need to set a big number)
    * Number of Threads(users): Number of users to simulate
    * Ramp-up period(seconds): How long JMeter should take to get all the threads started
    * Loop Count: Number of times to perform the test case